gratipay/guide/README.md

 There are three primary characteristics we look for in an open organization: liberal licensing, pay-what-you-want revenue, and take-what-you-want compensation.
 For each of these criteria, there is room for interpretation.
 We're fundamentally looking for an *attitude* of openness, of which these characteristics are a manifestation.
 Let's consider each in turn.

 Liberal licensing means that your organization offers its products and services under permissive licenses such as those developed by [Creative Commons](https://creativecommons.org/), or those approved by the [Open Source Initiative](https://opensource.org/).
 Why?
 Because you want to share!

-**TODO** What about services instead of products?
+P.S.
+We haven't sort out how this relates to services businesses yet.

 Pay-what-you-want revenue means that a portion of your revenue is voluntary on the part of your customers.
 We said earlier that organizations in general take in money, and produce value in the world.
 There's a sense in which *open* organizations reverse the process: first we produce value in the world, and *then* we receive money for it.
 Why?
 Because you want to share!